GavinCarreira21/demo-/README.md

 to put was stuff I had never seen before, this ultimatley caused me to start over

 **********Cosmetics
-change clouds, enemies, sound, jump, explorer
+change clouds, enemies, sound, jump, explorer, platforms, added portals

 **********Bugs
 will not read spritesheet... "name 'Spritesheet' is not defined"